Viewer Rating

 Rayna Jaymes and Juliette Barnes face personal and professional challenges as they navigate their paths as artists and individuals.
 Surrounding them, and often complicating their lives, are their family, friends and, in some cases, lovers, as well as the up-and-coming performers and songwriters trying to get ahead in the business.

-The film's rating is -1 due to its pervasive, cynical critique of American politics, celebrity culture, and the superficiality of mass media, which aligns with a left-leaning systemic critique of societal institutions.
+Nashville receives a -1 rating due to its pervasive and cynical critique of American consumerism, celebrity culture, and the manipulation of public sentiment by populist politics, aligning with left-leaning analyses of societal problems.

 The show features Will Lexington, a prominent country singer whose multi-season arc explores his struggle with being closeted, his public coming out, and the challenges he faces.
 While depicting significant pain and prejudice, the narrative ultimately affirms his identity, portraying his journey toward self-acceptance, love, and continued career as a positive outcome.